 Our story isn’t unique – people around the country are facing similarly depressed real estate markets and many people can’t sell their house for a variety of reasons.
 If they must sell, people are forced to sell at a loss, which brings both financial and psychological challenges.
 The difficult markets are even causing some people to walk away from their mortgage.

 Wait it out if you can – but don’t let it stop you if you have to move

-If ever ever there was a time to try and wait out a bad market, this is it.
+If ever there was a time to try and wait out a bad market, that was it.
 But not everyone can wait – you may need a larger home for a growing family, your job may take you elsewhere, or you may have to move for a variety of reasons.

-Unfortunately, the real estate market took a huge hit since we purchased the home in 2005, and our area had a glut of foreclosures.
-So we were forced to initially list our home for $25,000 less than we had in it.
+Unfortunately, the real estate market took a huge hit in the time that my wife purchased the home in 2005, and our area had a glut of foreclosures.
+We initially listed our home for $25,000 less than we had in it.
 Nothing like taking a $25,000 hit before you even sell your home!

 Of course, it doesn’t stop at the list price – you also need to take other expenses into consideration – closing costs, real estate agent commissions, taxes, home warranty, and other fees.
 The initial estimate was that we would lose in excess of $40,000… and we were right.